edgexfoundry/edgex-go/snap/README.md

 All of the services are controlled by the same variable `SECURITY` in the `edgex-services-env` file.
 You can either turn all of them on, or turn all of them off.

 When security is enabled (which is what happens by default), Consul is secured using Vault for secret management, and Kong is used as an HTTPS proxy for all the services.
-The HTTPS keys for Kong are generated at runtime, and placed in `$SNAP_DATA/kong`.
+The HTTPS keys for Kong are generated at runtime, and placed in `$SNAP_DATA/kong/keys` and the keys for Vault are placed in `$SNAP_DATA/vault/pki`.
 Kong needs a database to manage itself, and can use either Postgres or Cassandra.
 Because Postgres cannot run inside of a snap due to issues running as root (currently all snap services must run as root, see [this post](https://forum.snapcraft.io/t/multiple-users-and-groups-in-snaps/1461) for details), we use Cassandra.
 Cassandra is currently a service, so to fully disable the security services, you must also disable Cassandra using:

 ```
 $ sudo snap stop --disable edgexfoundry.cassandra